The Aviation and Maritime Art of John Finch

 Graham Mottram, Chairman of the Society of Friends of the FAA Museum and Director of the FAA Museum 1995-2015, will speak at the opening reception; in particular reference to some of the paintings, on their continuing importance and on the work of the Museum in context.

 The talk will take place between 2 and 4pm outside and undercover, with an opportunity to view the show, in the gallery, in small groups.
 Refreshments will be available.
 Free tickets to this event are available here.

 Exhibition open daily 11am-4pm from 12th to 25th September 2020.
 Opening reception (socially distanced) 2-4pm Saturday 12th September.

-If you would like to book tickets for this event then please use the form below.
+If you would like to learn more or book tickets for a future talk then please use the form below.